-A logo is just text, just a graphic symbol, or both of those elements.
+A logo is either just text, just a graphic symbol, or both of those elements.
 It should reflect your company – its heart and soul – its personality.
 As human beings, we often do not remember a company’s full name or description.
 To avoid this issue, you need to create a logo that outlines your business and gives it an identifiable image.
-A logo affects a user much more than content alone, and it is more easily remembered.
+It affects a user much more than content alone, and it is more easily remembered.
 In short, a combination of name and logo better identifies you.
 It can tell your potential customers and the world who you are, what type of product or service you sell, or what benefit you offer to your consumers.

 IT MAKES YOU DIFFERENT FROM YOUR COMPETITORS

 A good logo reflects who you are, but it should also be able to tell between you and everybody else.
-A great logo should dare to be atypical.
+A great one should dare to be atypical.
 So, ask yourself- Will it stand out among the clutter and the crowd?
 Does the symbol or icon uniquely distinguish itself from the competition, or is it predictable and bland — and thus unmemorable and ultimately invisible to the intended audience?
 If not, with thousands upon thousands of fonts, billions of color combinations, and an infinite flow of design ideas, choose the logo that is the most unique.
 Practice suggests you use those elements that are absent in your opponents’ brand marks, to stand out in the crowd.

 In the process of building a business, it is essential to shape a brand, and this becomes easier with a logo.
 A logo boosts the brand it represents and, therefore, even big players in the market choose to take a minute to fundamental changes to their logo.
 The fact is that logos do matter.
-Placing your logo on all of your marketing, packaging, products, social media, website, etc. is a way to advertise your brand and your message consistently, whether it’s in the store, in your customers’ homes, online, i.e., everywhere you want to be.
+Placing it on all of your marketing, packaging, products, social media, website, etc. is a way to advertise your brand and your message consistently, whether it’s in the store, in your customers’ homes, online, i.e., everywhere you want to be.
 If you’ve developed your brand message and successfully tied it to your logo, everything you do and create becomes associated with the logo and the brand.

 IT IS A SIGN OF PROFESSIONALISM

 There’s no real business without a logo.
-After being used to the Apples and the IBMs and Nikes of this world, we’ve come to expect any company to have some kind of professional look in the shape of a proper logo at the very least.
-The fact of the matter is that even though logos are simply a small part of your business’ day-to-day operations, they’re still crucially important.
+After being used to the Apples the IBMs and Nikes of this world, we’ve come to expect any company to have some kind of professional look in the shape of a proper logo at the very least.
+The fact of the matter is that even though logos are simply a small part of your business’s day-to-day operations, they’re still crucially important.
 A logo makes you identified as legible and trustworthy.
-A business without a logo is the sign of a company failing to appreciate the value of brand development fully.
+A business without a logo is a sign of a company failing to appreciate the value of brand development fully.

 A LOGO FACILITATES BRAND LOYALTY

-Apart from boosting brand recognition, your logo can also be an efficient tool for refining brand loyalty.
+Apart from boosting brand recognition, it can also be an efficient tool for refining brand loyalty.
 Your logo can give customers something to adhere to, both physically and mentally.
 Brand loyalty is tremendous, and something every business needs to foster to keep its existing clients and also attract new ones.
 A recognizable and familiar logo goes a long way toward building brand loyalty.